bxdoan/bxdoan/README.md

 <div align="center">

-> Just like games, no matter how well you have things lined up in your life, there’s always something to keep you on your toes.
+> Everything you’ve ever wanted is on the other side of fear.

-> — Junichirou Kagami —
+> — George Addair —

 </div>